Stay Right When You're Wronged

-Stay right when you're wronged.
+Stay right when you are wronged.

-It's easy to treat people well when they treat you well.
+It’s easy to treat people well when they treat you well.
 The real test is when they treat you badly.
+(Much of what I say here applies to concerns about injustice or mistreatment that threatens or happens to others, from someone bullying a child to an oppressive government, but I will focus on the personal level.)

-Think of times you've been truly wronged, in small ways or big ones.
-Maybe someone stole something , turned others against you, broke an agreement, cheated on you, or spoke unfairly or abusively.
+Think of times you’ve been truly wronged, in small ways or big ones.
+Maybe someone stole something, turned others against you, broke an agreement, cheated on you, or spoke unfairly or abusively.

 When things like these happen, I feel mad, hurt, startled, wounded, sad.
 Naturally it arises to want to strike back and punish, get others to agree with me, and make a case against the other person in my own mind.